DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Problem formulation

 Our goal is to learn a model $f$ that maps the input graph to a representation space.
 The model is a pre-trainable encoder-decoder architecture, $f=(g_{\theta},d_{\gamma})$.
-The encoder $g_{\theta}$ maps a dynamic graph to node embeddings $\boldsymbol{H}\in\mathbb{R}^{N\times D^{H}}$; the decoder $d_{\gamma}$ performs a task-specific prediction given the embeddings.
+The encoder $g_{\theta}$ maps a dynamic graph to node embeddings $\boldsymbol{H}\in\mathbb{R}^{N\times D^{1}}$; the decoder $d_{\gamma}$ performs a task-specific prediction given the embeddings.
 The model is parameterized by the encoder/decoder parameters $(\theta,\gamma)$.
 More concretely,

-where $\boldsymbol{Z} \in \mathbb{R}^{N\times D^{Y}}$ is the prediction of task-specific labels (e.g., edge prediction or source node classification labels) of all edges in $\Bar{\mathcal{E}}$.
+where $\boldsymbol{z} \in \mathbb{R}^{D^{Y}}$ is the prediction of task-specific labels (e.g., edge prediction or source node classification labels) of the target (future) edge $\Bar{e}$.
 The node embeddings $\boldsymbol{H}$ must capture the temporal and structural dynamics of each node such that the future can be accurately predicted from the past, e.g., future edge prediction given past edges.
 The main distinction of this design is that, unlike previous dynamic graph models \citep{rossi2020temporal, xu2020inductive, wang2021inductive}, the encoder must produce embeddings independent of the downstream task specifications.
 This special trait can allow the model to be compatible with the SSL paradigm where an encoder is pre-trained separately and then fine-tuned together with a task-specific decoder to predict the labels.

 To this end, we present a novel DyG2Vec framework, that can learn rich node embeddings at any timestamp $t$ independent of the downstream task.
 DyG2Vec is formulated as a two-stage framework.
 In the first stage, we use a non-contrastive SSL method to learn the model $f^{SSL}=(g_{\theta},d_{\psi})$ over various sampled dynamic sub-graphs with self-supervision. $d_{\psi}$ is an SSL decoder that is only used in the SSL pre-training stage.
 In the second stage, a task-specific decoder $d_{\gamma}$ is trained on top of the pre-trained encoder $g_{\theta}$ to compute the outputs for the downstream tasks, e.g., future edge prediction or dynamic node classification \citep{xu2020inductive,wang2021inductive}.